Skip to main content

 Through a mixture of theory and practical course work, learn to:

-• Conduct safe navigational watches in a variety of conditions
+• conduct safe navigational watches in a range of conditions

-• Conduct fire-fighting as a team and manage emergency responses
+• work as part of a firefighting team and manage emergency responses

 Course outcomes

-• Experience in managing firefighting and fire prevention activities onboard a vessel
+• Experience managing firefighting and fire prevention activities onboard a vessel.

-• Exposure to conducting emergency response drills and man-overboard drills using life-saving equipment in simulated environments
+• Participating in emergency response and man-overboard drills using life-saving equipment in simulated environments.

-• Train on an AMSA-approved Ship's Bridge Simulator to analyse information from bridge equipment and conduct a safe navigational watch in a variety of conditions
+• Training on an AMSA-approved ship’s bridge simulator to analyse information from bridge equipment and maintain a safe navigational watch in a variety of conditions.

-• Eligibility to apply for a Master less than 500 gross tonnage vessel Certificate of Competency through AMSA
+• Eligibility to apply for a master less than 500 gross tonnage vessel certificate of competency through the Australian Maritime Safety Authority (AMSA).

 Entry requirements